Coloring Problems on Bipartite Graphs of Small Diameter: Introduction

-A long-standing question about coloring problems is whether one can decide in polynomial time if a graph with diameter~$2$ can be properly colored using at most~$3$ colors (see e.g. \cite{K.11,P.16}), and only recently the answer for the $3$-\textsc{Coloring} problem on graphs with diameter at most~$3$ has been settled negatively by Mertzios and Spirakis~\cite{MS.16}.
-Interestingly enough, even though bipartite graphs play a special role in the investigation of list colorings~\cite{G.96}, up to our knowledge no results about the complexity of the problem on {\sl bipartite} graphs with small diameter exist.
-We prove that $3$-\textsc{Precoloring Extension} is $\NP$-complete even on bipartite graphs with diameter~$4$.
-We mention that Kratochv\'il~\cite{K.93} proved that the problem is $\NP$-complete on planar bipartite graphs, answering a question posed by Hujter and Tuza~\cite{HT.96}.
+A long-standing and still open question about coloring problems is whether one can decide in polynomial time if a graph with diameter two can be properly colored using at most three colors (see e.g. \cite{K.11,P.16}), and only recently the answer for the $3$-\textsc{Coloring} problem on graphs with diameter at most three has been settled negatively by Mertzios and Spirakis~\cite{MS.16}.
+Here we propose the investigation of analogous questions concerning list colorings of bipartite graphs.

+The famous Hajós Theorem~\cite{H.61} states that every non-$k$-colorable graph can be constructed from the complete graph $K_{k+1}$ by iteratively applying one of three defined operations.
+Gravier~\cite{G.96} has proved an analogous theorem, showing that every non-$k$-choosable graph can be constructed from complete bipartite graphs by iteratively applying one of three operations (the same as Hajós' operations, with the exception of one, which is an adaptation of the corresponding Hajós operation to bipartite graphs).
+This is one of the reasons why it can be of interest to investigate list colorings of bipartite graphs (see, for example, \cite{AT.92,K.93,HJP.15,HT.96}); in particular, characterizations of non-$k$-choosable complete bipartite graphs for certain values of $k$ have also been given (see e.g.~\cite{MRS.91,Donnel,ST.95}).